Please ensure Javascript is enabled for purposes of website accessibility

 How we can help

-The two teams can assist asset managers in defining their strategy, appropriately positioning the disclosures of their value proposition and strategy, as well as assisting on ESG policy development, training senior management teams and boards, investment integration and reporting.
-Further, with the support of Ogier's Luxembourg Investment Funds team, Ogier is able to give advice on related EU regulation such as compliance with SFDR.
+Ogier established its sustainable investing and impact funds practice in 2019 and is led by partner Kate Hodson.
+Kate is an experienced investment funds lawyer with a Masters in Energy and Environmental Law.
+Ogier can assist asset managers in defining their strategy, appropriately positioning the disclosures of their value proposition and strategy, as well as assisting on ESG policy development, training senior management teams and boards, investment integration and reporting.
+Further, with the support of Ogier's Luxembourg and Ireland Investment Funds teams, Ogier is able to give advice on related EU regulation such as compliance with SFDR.

 [1] Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability‐related disclosures in the financial services sector